 Do I need a Construction Phase Plan?

-Under the Construction (Design & Management) (CDM) Regulations 2015 if you are the only contractor or principal contractor, you must create a CPP.
-The depth of the plan will depend on the size and scale of the project.
+Under the Construction (Design & Management) (CDM) Regulations 2015, if you are the sole contractor or the principal contractor for a construction project, you are legally required to create a Construction Phase Plan (CPP).
+The level of detail required in the plan will depend on the size, complexity, and duration of the project.

 Who is responsible for the Construction Phase Plan?